WhySooooFurious/The-Mac-Repo/README.md

 ### Dying Light 1
 - **Stability:** Relatively Stable
-- **FPS:** Good
+- **FPS:** Excellent
 - **Resolution:** 1680x1050
 - **Settings:** Low
 - **Method:** Crossover (D3DMetal), Cracked
-- **Notes:** FPS sometimes goes down to around 55-ish but gameplay is good.
+- **Notes:** Sometimes the fps gets stuck at 53 for no reason.
+Gameplay is good.
 Not many stutters.
 For me it only Launches with D3DMetal option checked.

 ### Grand Theft Auto V
 - **Stability:** Very Stable